syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

 N> The [PathData](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_PathData) needs to be provided to render fixed user handle.

-### How to Change the Size of the Fixed User Handle
+### How to change the size of the fixed user handle

 Diagram allows to set size for the fixed user handles by using the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Height) properties.
 The default value of the `Width` and `Height` properties is 10.

-### How to Change the Style of the Fixed User Handle
+### How to change the style of the fixed user handle

 * You can change the style of the fixed user handles with the specific properties of borderColor, borderWidth, and backgroundColor by using the [Stroke](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Stroke), [StrokeThickness](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_StrokeThickness), and [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.FixedUserHandle.html#Syncfusion_Blazor_Diagram_FixedUserHandle_Fill) properties, and the icon BorderColor, and BorderWidth by using the `IconStroke` and `IconStrokeThickness` properties.